embox/embox-docs/en/embox_build_en.md

 ```
     CFLAGS += -O0
 ```
-To build the Embox with optimization 2, you should the line above to the next one:
+To build the Embox with optimization 2, you should the line above change to the next one:
 ```
     CFLAGS += -O2
 ```
-Also another important flag is the *-g* linker flag, that is the same as adding debugging information in system image:
+Also another important flag is the *-g* linker flag, that is the same as adding debugging information in the system image:
 ```
     LDFLAGS += -N -g
 ```